CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-All segments (in the Off Field mode) can be visualized on the map:
+All segments (in the Off Field mode) can be visualized on this map:
 </p>

 <p align="center" width="100%">